diixo/Virtual-Tryon/README.md

 * Track virtual fitting competition, using $2D$
 * Virtual fitting technology is based on $VITON$ Open source dataset training
 * $DNN$ The project selected cutting-edge top journal papers.
-* $PFAFN$ Model, on this basis, the model is optimized and improved, model compression and reasoning acceleration are achieved and used
+* $PF-AFN$ as basis model, that was optimized and improved, with model compression and reasoning acceleration are achieved and used
 * $OpenVINO$ The framework was deployed and applied, and the requirements of the competition were met excellently.

 ![Project Examples](assets/examples.4u074u4fgio0.webp)